|

 of July 2, he left a large section of the ridge between Little Round Top and the Angle area unoccupied.
 This gap in the line was an open invitation for the Confederates to march through

 the center of the Union position and break it in half.
-But to achieve this goal, the southerners would have to sweep away
+But to achieve this goal, the Southerners would have to sweep away

 veteran Union regiments, determined to stop the Confederate attack before it reached that point.